What to do with your points and miles when travel isn’t an option

 You can also simply cash Chase Ultimate Rewards points out at a rate of 1 cent per point.
 Although if you have any grocery, gas or dining purchases you’re much better off using your points against those purchases since you’ll be getting a better rate than the traditional cash back rate.

-For example, the Chase Sapphire Preferred currently comes with 60,000 bonus points after you spend $4,000 on purchases in the first three months of account opening.
+For example, the Chase Sapphire Preferred currently comes with 80,000 bonus points after you spend $4,000 on purchases in the first 3 months.
 If you were to redeem that bonus for cash back, you’d get $600.
 Nobody in their right mind would say no to $600 — we simply don’t recommend using your points that way because you’ll get at least $750 in value by using your points for flights, hotels, rental cars or cruises through the Chase Travel Portal — or by requesting travel credits against groceries, gas, and dining.
 For instance, you could use 10,000 points to cover a $125 grocery purchase with Sapphire Preferred.

 If you’ve got the premium Citi Prestige® Card, you can redeem your Citi ThankYou points for cashback at an improved rate of 1 cent each.